-On 5 July, the National Health Service will be celebrating its 70th birthday.
+On 5 July 2018, the National Health Service celebrated its 70th birthday.
 For most British people today, life (or death) without the NHS would be unimaginable.
 Only relatively few in our society now remember what society was like before we had a health service free at the point of delivery.

-‘Celebrities On The NHS Frontline’, a two-part series for BBC One, follows ex-politician Ann Widdecombe, medical journalist Michael Mosley, reporter Stacey Dooley and Paralympic Gold medallist Jonnie Peacock as they work alongside members of the hospital teams they have been assigned to.
-The first of two episodes is broadcast on 28 June at 9 pm.
+‘Celebrities On The NHS Frontline’, a two-part series for BBC One, followed ex-politician Ann Widdecombe, medical journalist Michael Mosley, reporter Stacey Dooley and Paralympic Gold medallist Jonnie Peacock as they worked alongside members of the hospital teams they have been assigned to.

-‘Between the Ears: The NHS Symphony’ is a fascinating idea – the activity in different departments of two hospitals, one a maternity unit, one an A&E, combines in a specially-commissioned work incorporating the singing of the NHS choir and The Bach Choir (Saturday 30 June 9.30-10 pm Radio 3).
+‘Between the Ears: The NHS Symphony’ is a fascinating idea – the activity in different departments of two hospitals, one a maternity unit, one an A&E, combines in a specially-commissioned work incorporating the singing of the NHS choir and The Bach Choir.
 From a baby’s heartbeat to the clink of a bedpan and the beep of a monitor, it’s the sounds of the NHS that make the music here.